kkyr/shellcheck-gpt/README.md

 This will:

 1. Run shellcheck against `script.sh`
-1. Feed the script and the output of shellcheck into an LLM and ask it to make the corrections
+1. Feed the contents of the script and the output of shellcheck into an OpenAI LLM and ask it to make corrections
 1. Write the LLM's output onto stdout

-If you'd like to write the output back into the script, use the `-w` flag:
+If you'd like to instead write the output back into the script, use the `-w` flag:

 ```shell
 shellcheck-gpt -w script.sh